syvanpera/nixos/README.md

 # NixOS configuration

-Tuomo's personal NixOS setup, as a flake.
+My personal NixOS setup, as a flake.
 One host (`tuxedo`), a handful of shared modules, no home-manager — everything lives at the system level.

 ## Layout